$C^*$-simplicity and boundary actions of discrete quantum groups: Introduction

-Afterwards, we investigate a notion of {\em freeness} for quantum group actions which generalizes the notion of a group acting freely on a $C^*$-algebra in the sense of \cite{Z19}.
+Afterwards, we investigate a notion of {\em freeness} for quantum group actions which generalizes the notion of a group acting freely on a $C^*$-algebra in the sense of \cite{Z19} - note that, despite the nomenclature, a group acting freely on a commutative $C^*$-algebra is equivalent to the group acting topologically freely on the underlying topological space.
 In fact, we prove that an action $\G\acts A$ is free if and only if there exists a unique conditional expectation $A\rtimes_r\G\to A$ (Theorem~\ref{UniqueConditionalExpectations}), generalizing one of the main results of \cite{Z19}.
 We note, however, that this result implies that $\G\acts C(\partial_F\G)$ is never free when $\G$ is non-unimodular (see Corollary~\ref{TopFreenessImpliesPAPKac}).
 This observation suggests that this might not be the right notion to consider in the theory of $C^*$-simplicity.
 On the other hand, we apply the techniques used in the proof of Theorem~\ref{UniqueConditionalExpectations} to prove that faithfulness of an action $\G\acts A$ is equivalent to uniqueness of conditional expectations $A\rtimes_r\G\to A$ that restrict to states on $C^*_r(\G)$ (Theorem~\ref{Faithful Coaction Theorem}).